Pittsburgh synagogue rabbi blogged about gun control

 'We Deserve Better'

-That's the title of a July 2018 blog post from Rabbi Jeffrey Myers of the Tree of Life Congregation, the Pittsburgh synagogue that's the site of Saturday's deadly shooting.
+That's the title of a July 2018 blog post from Rabbi Jeffrey Myers of the Tree of Life Congregation, the Pittsburgh synagogue that's the site of Saturday's deadline shooting.

 In the blog, which is posted to the synagogue's website, Rabbi Myers addresses the gun issue, writing "Despite continuous calls for sensible gun control and mental health care, our elected leaders in Washington knew that it would fade away in time.
 Unless there is a dramatic turnaround in the mid-term elections, I fear that that the status quo will remain unchanged, and school shootings will resume."